Understanding the New Zealand Education System | Study With New Zealand

 Staying to work after studying

-You’ll need to have gained a qualification at level 4 or higher to qualify for a post-study work visa.
+You’ll need to have gained a qualification at level 7 or above to qualify for a post-study work visa.

 Choosing what and how you study